-Iran expands evacuations as new rains to worsen floods
+Iran expands evacuations as rains worsen floods

 As waters continue to submerge villages, the government said it had deployed more mobile medical units to the southern provinces.
 Around 1,000 people have been airlifted by emergency helicopters to safety in recent days.

-The head of Iran’s elite Revolutionary Guards reiterated that the armed forces “were using all their power” to minimise damages in Khuzestan.
+The head of Iran’s elite Revolutionary Guards reiterated the armed forces “were using all their power” to minimize the damage in Khuzestan.
 Iranian drilling companies and other energy firms have been assisting rescue efforts in flooded areas, using pumps to remove water.

-Reporting by Dubai newsroom; Editing by Muralikumar Anantharaman
+Reporting by Dubai newsroom; Editing by Muralikumar Anantharaman and Mark Potter